Heat Stress and Its Safety Measures

 Headache, dizziness, lightheadedness, fainting, weakness, malaise, mood change, mental disorientation, and nausea or vomiting are all symptoms of heat-related sickness.
 If you display any of these symptoms, go to the hospital immediately.

-To conclude the final thoughts, it is advised that workers complete their OSHA 30 construction training to learn the skills that should be incorporated to protect their health and safety.
+While employers have the responsibility to include heat in safety moments, it is advised that workers complete their OSHA 30-Hour Construction training to learn the skills that should be incorporated to protect their health and safety.